The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/superior-co-305-marshall-rd.md

 latitudeLongitude = ["39.95564667","-105.1694037"]
 +++

-***Superior, CO (305 Marshall Rd)*** is a *Chuck E. Cheese* that opened on December 23rd, 2003 with a Studio C Beta | Studio C Beta, 16M, and is still open to this day with the {{< wiki-link "CEC 2.0 Remodel Program" >}}.
+***Superior, CO (305 Marshall Rd)*** is a *Chuck E. Cheese* that opened on December 23rd, 2003 with a Studio C Beta | Studio C Beta, 16M, and is still open to this day with the [CEC 2.0 Remodel Program].

 ## History

 ### Early Years

-Superior opened in the Superior Marketplace on December 23, 2003 with a {{< wiki-link "Studio C Beta" >}}.
+Superior opened in the Superior Marketplace on December 23, 2003 with a [Studio C Beta].
 For unknown reasons, Superior never had a road sign.
 Not much is known about Superior in the early years, besides the removal of SkyTubes and the Toddler Zone in October 2020.
 Currently, there is no footage of Superior in the 2000's.

 ### Wildfire Incident